statisticsnorway/ssb-timeseries/CONTRIBUTING.md

 ## How to set up your development environment

-You need Python 3.10+ and the following tools:
+You need Python 3.11+ (3.14 recommended) and the following tools:

 - [Poetry]
 - [Nox]